Nexakreation/TaskMaster-Pro/README.md

 routes/web.php
 ```
 as they contains api routing according to my subdirectory so you might change it as your directory can not be a subdirectory as mine or it can be main root directory
-* note also check the .env and .htaccess file both in the root directory and the one in the public folder
+* Check the .htaccess file both in the root directory and the one in the public folder
+* Copy the .ev.example file and config your .env file accordingly